sujith-eag/task_app_backend/src/api/files/policies/README.md

 # Policies — Files Module

-Policies are small authorization helpers that enforce per-resource access rules (owner-only operations, read access checks, folder upload permissions, etc.).
-They are used as route middleware before controllers run.
+Policies are small authorization helpers used as route middleware to enforce per-resource access rules (owner-only operations, read access checks, folder upload permissions, etc.).

 Location
 - `backend/src/api/files/policies/`

 Common policies
 - `isOwner` — Ensures the acting user is the owner of the resource (used for delete/move/rename operations).
-- `hasReadAccess` — Ensures the user can read the file (owner or explicitly shared; honors expiration on shares).
+- `hasReadAccess` — Ensures the user can read the file (owner or explicitly shared; honors expiration on shares and supports class-based shares when the `user` object is provided to services).
 - `canUploadToFolder` — Validates the target folder exists and the user has permission to upload into it.

 Behavioral notes
-- Policies should be fast and return early with a 403 when authorization fails.
+- Policies are designed to be fast and return early with a 403 when authorization fails.
+They should avoid heavy DB work and delegate complex permission composition to services when necessary.
-- Keep policy logic independent of controllers so they can be reused across routes.

 Testing suggestions
-- Unit-test policy functions by creating file/folder stubs and asserting correct allow/deny behavior.
+- Unit-test policy functions with file/folder stubs and coverage of owner, shared, expired-share, and class-share cases.

+Last updated: 2025-11-02